SAP/spartacus-docs/_pages/fsa/features/agents/fsa-agent-availability.md

 title: FSA Agent Availability
 ---

-**Note**: This feature is introduced with version 3.0 of the FSA Spartacus libraries.
+**Note**: This feature is introduced with version 3.0 of and enhanced in version 4.0 of the FSA Spartacus libraries.

-The integration with Live Contract enabled another enhancement of the insurance agent capabilities - besides agent data, customers can also see if a certain agent is currently available.
+The integration with Live Contract enables another enhancement of the insurance agent capabilities - besides agent data, customers can also see if a certain agent is currently available.

 ***